EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 This stage includes the data file 'listings.csv' reading into listings, a Panda's DataFrame.

 ## Stage 3: Data cleaning
-listings is filtered from duplicated records (rows) by the drop_duplicates() method and from irrelevant fileds (columns) by the drop () method to a new DataFrame, listings_clean.
+listings is filtered in this stage from duplicated records (rows) by the drop_duplicates() method and from irrelevant fileds (columns) by the drop () method to a new DataFrame, listings_clean.
 This Dataframe is cleaned from rows containing Missing values by the dropna() method to a new DataFrame listings_clean_missing_values.

 ## Stage 4: Filtering out properties (rows) not located in Washington
-listings_clean_missing_values is cleaned from properties (rows) which are not located in Washington based on the 'neighbourhood' field and form a new DataFrame, listings_clean_missing_values_Washington.
+In this stage listings_clean_missing_values is cleaned from properties (rows) which are not located in Washington based on the 'neighbourhood' field and form a new
+DataFrame, listings_clean_missing_values_Washington.

 ## Stage 5: Creating a new column for the KPI calculation
 The KPI which I have chosen to use is the Top 25% (Q1) propertirs according to thier Forecasted Revenue in the Coming year, which is the most important issue for